reagent-project/reagent-forms/README.md

 **important note**

 The templates are eagerly evaluated, and you should always call the helper functions as in the example above instead of putting them in a vector.
-These will be replaced by Reagent components when the `bind-field` is called to compile the template.
+These will be replaced by Reagent components when the `bind-fields` is called to compile the template.

 Once a form template is created it can be bound to a document using the `bind-fields` function: